Alison-brie/MultiPropReg/README.md

 Some codes in this repository are modified from [VoxelMorph](https://github.com/voxelmorph/voxelmorph).

 ## Keywords
-Diffeomorphic Image Registration, hyperparameter learning, convolutional neural networks, alignment
+Diffeomorphic image registration, hyperparameter learning, iterative refinement for registration, convolutional neural networks, alignment